adamsilver/fdpb/02-a-checkout-flow.md

 - Expiry date: cc-exp and expdate
 - Security number: cc-csc and cvc

-### Question Protocol

-When we designed the payment form for Kidly, we used the Question Protocol from chapter 1 to guide us.
-You may note that the form doesn't contain *Valid from* but does contain *Name on card*.
-This is because we asked ourselves the following questions:

-- What does Stripe[^10], our payment provider need to process payment?
-- What do we want for our records and why?

-Øyvind Valland, Chief of Technology at Kidly, explains his thinking:

-> We don't need to ask for Valid From.
-Only a handful of debit cards show those and it provides more hassle for the customer to enter, than benefit to us in verifying card details.
-That is, if the card is stolen, having to enter a valid from date isn't going to stop the thief.

-> Name on card is something we do ask for but I do not believe Stripe uses it for verification.
-Only the numerics contained in card details are used for verification.
-That is, house numbers are used, but not street names.

-I wondered, then, why it is we ask for street name. Øyvind explains:

-> In order to verify card details the answer is no. I do recommend that you ask for it for your own records.
-Being able to eyeball this stuff is handy in any situation where you have to query what's happened.
-Besides, I think people kind of expect that they'll have to provide an address (at least one which is used for both billing and shipping)

-Øyvind is not a designer per se, but his input into the design process is so important.
-This is why one of favourite inspirational quotes is *Design is a team sport*[^11].
-Proving assumptions are correct or otherwise, is an essential weapon in a designer's arsenal.

 ### Expiry Date

 As far as dates go, an expiry date is at the easy end of the spectrum.
 It's a text box that closely matches the format found on the card.
 Making things match like this reduces the cognitive burden on the user.
 They just copy what they see.